RafaelElGon/DiscordMessages/README.md

 - Implementing an interface to use the bot via text messages, so that more people can use it more easily.
   - With this, also comes creating DM support so that the .json file can get sent via Discord DM to the user that requested it.
+- Implement an option to collect all messages from a channel, with no user filtering.
+  - Maybe add different filtering methods.

 ## Credits: